jordangumm/metago/README.md

-# METAgenomic VIRal Omics Analysis Workflow CLI
+# METAGenOmic Analysis Workflow CLI

 A CLI that aims to automate common metagenome pipeline steps, with a subsequent focus on viral downstream analysis.
 This base steps includes read quality control, assembly, gene calling, and should work for most any metagenomic analysis with a little tweaking of the parameters.